baobabKoodaa/ouija/README.md

 ## Ouija Online

-A web horror experience where the player you can talk with spirits using a Ouija board.
+A web horror experience where you can talk with spirits using a Ouija board.

 Try it here: :scream: :scream: :scream: [https://ouija.attejuvonen.fi](https://ouija.attejuvonen.fi) :scream: :scream: :scream: